broadly/css-inliner/README.md

 or `link` elements appear in the document, such that the early rules take precedence (for the same specificity).

-Rules that can be applied to the `style` attribute of an element (inlined), are applied to any matching element found in the document, if there is one.
-They are always discarded.
+Rules that can be applied to the `style` attribute of an element (inlined) are applied to any matching element found in the document, if there is one.
+These are never added back into a `style` element in the document.

-Rules that cannot be applied, are kept as is, and added back to the document inside a new `style` elements.
-These become accessible to browsers or email clients that refuse to load external stylesheets, but will still process `style` elements included in the document (e.g. Gmail).

 Rules that cannot be inlined include pseudo selectors such as `:hover` and `::after`, as well as all media queries such as `@media screen`.
-These can only be applied to a live document when rendered by a browser.
+These can only be applied to a live document when rendered by a browser or email client.
+Thus they are added back to the document inside a `style` element.

 If a rule has multiple selectors, it may be inlined using one selector, and included in the document with another selector.

 ## Working with preprocessors (Less, Sass, Stylus, etc)